 When will they think about replacing it?
 When something breaks.

 The most common thing to fail on most alarm systems is a door or window sensor.
 For a wired home security system, this means replacing an inexpensive switch and magnet.
 For a wireless system, it may mean a new transmitter.
 If the transmitter is no longer in production, you’re looking at replacing the entire system.

-Anytime signals must travel across open space, they can be compromised.
-As much as wireless technology has improved, you can’t change the fact that it’s wireless.
+Anytime signals must travel across open space, they can be come compromised.
+As much as wireless technology has improved, it doesn't change the fact that it’s wireless.
 Radio, basically… and subject to all the possible problems with radio reception.
-Think: Cell phone…!
+Think: Dropped calls on your cellphone.